Middle English Dictionary

 The project began in 1925.
-The first installment, "Plan and Bibliography", containing a list of Middle English texts used for the Middle English Dictionary, was published by Hans Kurath and Sherman Kuhn in 1954.
+The first installment, "Plan and Bibliography", containing a list of Middle English texts used for the dictionary, was published by Hans Kurath and Sherman Kuhn in 1954.
 More fascicles were published in numerous volumes (in alphabetical order) over the next several decades.
 The dictionary was completed in 2001.

 In 2007, the full dictionary was made freely available and searchable online in an HTML format.